One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 Have a Plan.
 If you just drift through life following her lead, she’ll feel exhausted and unsupported.
 Even the most driven women want to relax into a man’s leadership.

 Detach from Needing Her Validation.
-A man who has an interesting and fulfilling life takes immense pressure off his wife—she no longer has to be his source of happiness, confidence, or purpose.
+A man who has an interesting and fulfilling life takes immense pressure off his wife.
+She no longer has to be his source of happiness, confidence, or purpose.

 So how do you access this kind of masculine energy when her cannons are aimed at you?